 a) Third parties

-We use third party data processors who provide elements of our services to you on our behalf.
-We will have contracts in place with our data processors.
+Third party processors: We use third party data processors who provide elements of our services to you on our behalf.
+We will have contracts in place with such data processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
 They may share your data with sub-processors where they have a contract in place that imposes their data protection obligations on that sub-processor.
-We will ensure the third parties hold your data securely and retain it for the period we have instructed, subject to their legal obligations.
+We will ensure the third parties hold your data securely and retain it only for the period we have instructed, subject to their legal obligations.

-Your employer or sponsoring body: We may provide relevant information to your employer/sponsoring bodies about your participation and progress in professional training and development: This information is only supplied to your employer and sponsoring body as part of an agreed contract.
-For example, we may share your use of our learning platforms and your exam results with your designated training manger or your contact details and responses as a contributor to the FM model survey.
+Your employer or sponsoring body: We may provide relevant information to your employer or sponsoring body about your participation and progress in our professional training and development programmes.
+This information is supplied to your employer and/or sponsoring body as part of an agreed contract.
+For example, we may share your use of our learning platforms and your exam results with your designated training manger, or your contact details and responses as a contributor to the FM model survey.

 b) Legal obligations

 In some circumstances we are legally obliged to share information.
-For example under a court order or where we cooperate with other European supervisory authorities in handling complaints or investigations.
+For example under a court order or where we cooperate with other data protection authorities in handling complaints or investigations.
 We might also share information with other regulatory bodies in order to further their, or our, objectives.
-In any scenario, we'll satisfy ourselves that we have a lawful basis on which to share the information and document our decision making and satisfy ourselves we have a legal basis on which to share the information.
+In any scenario, we will satisfy ourselves that we have a lawful basis on which to share the information and document our decision.

 In order to comply with education guidelines, we keep a record of education certificates obtained by our students at CIPFA for the duration of 100 years.
 You have the right to have your information erased from our system, however as an exception to the Data Protection Act and GDPR we can keep hold of the certificate withstanding your name and a unique identifiable number only.